AldaCL/Selenium/README.md

 # Selenium

-This is a repo to collect diverse Selenium demos and projects, from basic functionality, to more complex autoomatios, including Data Driven Testing.
+This is a repo to collect diverse Selenium demos and projects, from basic functionality with assertions, to more complex automations, including Data Driven Testing.

 Regards.